God makes Heroes in Caves and Valleys

 The Endless Rehearsal

-The valley works the same way.
+The valley works EXACTLY the same way.

 There’s no mountaintop moment.
 There’s no dramatic breakthrough.
 Just the slow, repetitive work of becoming someone who can carry what God eventually wants to hand you.